-- Ensure easier access to assessment, diagnosis and ongoing support for people with learning disabilities and/or autism and their carers. - Services are co-produced and meet local needs - Services commissioned will promote personalisation, independence and choice - Ensuring a seamless transition of care for young people moving in to adulthood and for older people.
+- 1. Ensure easier access to assessment, diagnosis and ongoing support for children, young people and adults with learning disabilities and/or autism and their carers. - 2.
+Services are co-produced and meet local needs - 3.
+Services commissioned will promote personalisation, independence and choice

+4. Ensuring a seamless transition for young people moving in to adulthood and for older people.